chidiwilliams/chidiwilliams.com/content/post/game-of-life.md

     nextGrid[i] = new Array(grid[i].length);
   }

-  // For each cell in the existing grid... for (let x = 0; x < grid.length; x++) {
+  // For each cell in the current grid... for (let x = 0; x < grid.length; x++) {
     for (let y = 0; y < grid[x].length; y++) {
       let c = 0;